LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 The answer is to have common features among all objects.
 Any object has a ``ToString`` method.
 The default version supplied by the system is not very useful for an object that it knows nothing about!
-To define your own version, one that knows how you have defined your type with its own specific instance variables, and to have that version used *in place of* the default, you need to *override* the default.
+To define your own version, one that knows how you have defined your type with its own specific instance variables, and to have that version used *in place of* the default:
+You need to *override* the default.
 To emphasize the change in meaning, the word ``override`` must be in the heading:

 .. literalinclude:: ../projects//Music/Rational/Rational.cs